 She quickly became a regular at the legendary Laugh Factory, working during the day as an engineer and at night doing her comedy.
 In 2003, she was a finalist on the revived Star Search, and not long after, Loni won the Jury Prize for Best Stand-Up.
 From there, she was invited to showcase on HBO’s U.S Comedy Arts Festival in Aspen.
 At this point, it was time to make a career change, and thankfully for audiences, Loni went with comedy.
 “I took some time to think about what I wanted to do with the rest of my life.
 At my job, my manager had a massive heart attack.
 It made me realize that nothing is certain, nothing is for sure, and if I’m going to make a move, I gotta make a move now.”
 Loni told Ebony magazine.

-Author (“Love Him or Leave Him but Don’t Get Stuck with the Tab” came out in 2013), popular stand up comedienne, theatre actor, film star, television host, roving reporter and part time aunt – Loni Love has no plans to slow down.
+Author (“Love Him or Leave Him but Don’t Get Stuck with the Tab” came out in 2013), popular stand up comedienne, theatre actor, film star, television host, roving reporter and part time aunt – Loni Love has no plans to slow down and will stake center stage as this year’s host for the 25th annual Essence Festival this summer.